How to Use

 Show Whole Comments Only: In this mode comments for Hx, Dx and Report will take up the full window.

 Scrolling Through Series: To scroll through a series, left-click and hold on a window as you move the mouse up or down.
-This will scroll forwards of backwards through the series.
-If the series are linked, as they are by default, then all appropriately linked viewing windows will scroll at the same time as the viewing window you scroll.
+This will scroll forwards or backwards through the series.
+If the series are linked, as they are by default, all appropriately linked viewing windows will scroll at the same time as the viewing window you scroll.
 If you want to unlink or re-link the image scrolling, go into the Options menu and uncheck or check the Link Image Sets When Scrolling option.

 Alternate List Names: Each case has two names so that they may be viewed in known or unknown format.
 To toggle between the two names, simply click the Options menu and check or uncheck Alternate List Names.

 The viewing windows start out as a 3x1 array.
-To change the layout of the viewing windows, left-click the Window: 3x1 menu option.
+To change the layout of the viewing windows, left-click the Window: 3x1menu option.
 This will pop up a small window with a 5x5 grid as shown: